Where to Find the Best Pizza in Dallas — From Thin Crust to Detroit-Style and Everything in Between

 Dallas, TX 75204 | Map

-Founded by Khanh Nguyen in 2015, this favorite late-night pizza joint has rapidly taken over Dallas-Fort Worth in the past few years.
-There are now three locations in Dallas, as well as ZaLat Slices (pizza by the slice only) at The Exchange food hall downtown.
-You’ll find 16 locations in DFW, and more in Houston.
+Founded by Khanh Nguyen in 2015, this favorite late-night pizza joint has rapidly taken over Dallas-Fort Worth in the past several years.
+There are now six locations in Dallas, as well as ZaLat Slices (pizza by the slice only) at The Exchange food hall downtown.
+You’ll find 20 locations in DFW, and more in Houston and Austin.
 Some popular options include the Pho Shizzle (topped with a hoisin and sriracha swirl), Elote, Zealot, and Chicken Terikayi.